tensorchord/pg_bm25.rs/README.md

 ### GUCs

 - `bm25_catalog.bm25_limit (integer)`: The maximum number of documents to return in a search.
-Default is 1, minimum is 1, and maximum is 65535.
+Default is 100, minimum is -1, and maximum is 65535.
+When set to -1, it will perform brute force search and return all documents with scores greater than 0.
 - `bm25_catalog.enable_index (boolean)`: Whether to enable the bm25 index.
 Default is false.
 - `bm25_catalog.segment_growing_max_page_size (integer)`: The maximum page count of the growing segment.
 When the size of the growing segment exceeds this value, the segment will be sealed into a read-only segment.
 Default is 1, minimum is 1, and maximum is 1,000,000.